This blog provides information for educational purposes only. Read our complete summary for more info.

-It is very important to clean all distillation equipment, including the boiler, column, copper packing material, and proofing parrot.
-Since the proofing parrot is in direct contact with the distillate from the moonshine still, it is very important to clean the parrot at the end of the run.
-If the copper parrot is not cleaned properly, it can build up copper salts and other undesirables, which can not only transfer unwanted flavors to the next batch but also create a safety hazard.
+It is very important to clean and dry all distillation equipment, including the boiler, column, copper packing material, and proofing parrot from time to time.
+Since the proofing parrot is in direct contact with the distillate from the still, it is very important to clean the parrot at the end of the distilling process.
+If the copper parrot is not cleaned properly, it can build up copper salts and other undesirables, which can contaminate distillate with potentially hazardous compounds.

 How to Easily Clean a Proofing Parrot